khaledhosny/ots/docs/DesignDoc.md

 What's OTS?
 ===========

-Sanitiser for OpenType (OTS) is a small library which parses OpenType files (usually from `@font-face`) and attempts to validate and sanitise them.
+Sanitiser for OpenType (OTS) is a small library which parses OpenType (TTF/OTF) and WOFF/WOFF2 files (usually from `@font-face`) and attempts to validate and sanitise them.
 This library is primarily intended to be used with Chromium.
 We hope this reduces the attack surface of the system font libraries.